gretard/resttestsgenerator/README.md

 # Rest tests generator
 A library to generate Postman or Gherkin tests.
 Library reads all paths, methods and responses and for each pair generates tests.
+You can checkout demo at https://gretard.github.io/resttestsgenerator/

 ## Installation ##